kamhaj/Filtry_Dzialan/bitpeak_project/README.md

 files FTD.sql i FTD_Elementy.sql)

 ## INFO
-As for ORM and REST API framework - Django was used.
+As for ORM and REST API framework - Django was used. <br />
-Dummy json data (for task 2 and task 3) is stored in .json files (it would be received by functions from webapplication frontend)
+Dummy json data (for task 2 and task 3) is stored in .json files (it would be received by functions from webapplication frontend) <br />
+As for testing framework PyTest was used  <br />

 ## This task was accomplished in 6 steps:
 - [x] task 1: <br />